 When backing up and restoring a database, the following describes which database objects and properties are supported.

-SQribe does not support users and roles.
+SQribe does not backup or restore users and roles.
 The destination database for a restore operation needs to have its security model created independent of SQribe.

 Schema collections in Security/Schemas are supported.